Icinga/get-started-docs/doc/debian/05-director.md

-# Installing Icinga Director on Ubuntu
+# Installing Icinga Director on Debian
 ## Installing the Package

 Use your distribution’s package manager to install the icinga-director package as follows: